Free shipping on orders $75+

 1. Dehydration

 Dehydration can manifest in various ways, and one lesser-known indication is the potential for urine to become oily.
 When the body experiences insufficient fluid intake, it responds by conserving water, leading to concentrated urine.
-This concentration can result in the excretion of substances that might not be as diluted as they should be, potentially giving the urine an oily appearance.
+This concentration can result in the excretion of substances that might not be as diluted as they should be, potentially giving the urine an oily-colored appearance.

 Inadequate hydration can compromise the kidneys' ability to effectively filter and eliminate waste products, allowing certain substances to accumulate in the urine.
-As a consequence, dehydration can contribute to the presence of oily urine, serving as a physiological response signaling the need for increased fluid intake to maintain proper bodily functions and overall health.
+As a consequence, dehydration can contribute to the appearance of oily urine, serving as a physiological response signaling the need for increased fluid intake to maintain proper bodily functions and overall health.

 2. Ketosis